IBE160/SG-Lotte/docs/sprint-artifacts/3-2-application-settings.md

 *   The backend endpoints for retrieving and updating user settings should be added to `backend/app/api/v1/endpoints/users.py` (or a dedicated `settings.py` if complexity warrants).

 #### General Notes
-*   The settings page should be user-friendly and provide clear options for managing preferences like dark mode and notifications.
+*   The settings page should be designed to be user-friendly and provide clear, intuitive options for managing preferences such as dark mode and notification settings, aligning with the overall objectives and scope of the epic.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#objectives-and-scope]
-*   Changes to settings are saved and applied immediately, providing instant feedback to the user.
+*   Changes to settings are expected to be saved and applied immediately, providing instant feedback to the user and adhering to the authoritative acceptance criteria.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#acceptance-criteria-authoritative]

 ---